onResponse function.

 $

-function is shorthand for document.querySelector()
+The $ function is shorthand for document.querySelector(),

-and is available when the response content-type
+and is available when the response content-type starts with text/html.

 $$

-function is short for Array.from(document.querySelectorAll())
+The $$ function is short for Array.from(document.querySelectorAll()),

-and is available when the response content-type
+and is available when the response content-type starts with text/html.

 Inference

+Query selectors help you target specific DOM elements of a given website.
+But when crawling the web at large, you might not know what specific selectors to use.
 For general-purpose data extraction that works on any website, run inference with large language models (LLMs).
 LLMs are more resilient to website changes, too — your code won’t need to change when web page code changes.
-Crawlspace exposes three AI convenience methods for text generation: — extract, summarize, and sentiment.
+Crawlspace exposes three AI convenience methods for text generation: — extract, summarize, and sentiment.ai.extract

 AI-based data extraction is a powerful and resilient general-purpose tool for reliably converting unstructured data into JSON.

-: XL inference
+meta/llama-3.1-8b: Small inferencemeta/llama-3.3-70b: XL inference

 ai.summarize

 Summarize the content of a page or a specific DOM node.
-This method is very fast and inexpensive.

 - facebook/bart-large-cnn: Tiny inference